NP-Hardest/IITK-mini-MIPS/README.md

 ### **Simulation & Testing**

-1. Run `processor.v` with its testbench `processor_tb.v`.
+- Run `processor.v` with its testbench `processor_tb.v`.
 The testbench is loaded with instruction encodings for **Bubble Sort**.
 You can try and run other algorithms (encoding each instruction can be painful for longer programs).
+- Encodings for instructions to compute factorial are also provided in `/extra files`.

 ## **Schematic**